 - Calendar YTD — every day this year as a heat-grid.

-02 Why it's quiet on day one
+02 Why is the Statistics tab quiet on day one?

 Statistics depends on patterns — and patterns need repetition.
 A single day's data shows you what happened today (you have Home for that).
 What Statistics adds is "today vs your normal Tuesday", "this week vs last week", "this product is drifting" — all of which require multiple weeks of comparison.